LA TERRA TREMA — CLASSIC FILM PICK

 Luchino Visconti's third film is set in Aci Trezza, a poor Sicilian fishing port village being exploited by wholesale merchants.
-Based on Giovanni Verga's novel, the 1948 film concentrates on a family of fishermen who attempt to break the economic stranglehold of their capitalist oppressors by starting their own private business.
+Based on Giovanni Verga's novel, the 1948 neorealist film concentrates on a family of fishermen who attempt to break the economic stranglehold of their capitalist oppressors by starting their own private business.
 The comparatively well-off family take out a loan to buy their own boat, against the wishes of their impoverished community of fishermen.

-Visconti leans too much on explanatory narration view points, but his use of real Sicilian fishermen as non-actors expressing their daily rituals, harsh circumstances, and deeply ingrained beliefs is profound.
-The overall effect is a powerful portrait of human dignity caught between the cruelty of the sea and the opportunistic greed of a few.
+Visconti leans too much on explanatory narration viewpoints to provide context and exposition, but the filmmaker's use of real Sicilian fishermen as non-actors acting out their daily rituals, harsh circumstances, and deeply ingrained beliefs, is profound.
+The overall effect of this classic film is an epic portrait of human dignity caught between the cruelty of the sea and the opportunistic greed of a handful of men.

 Not Rated.
 160 mins.
 (A+) (Five stars — out of five / no halves)

 Help keep Cole Smithey writing reviews, creating video essays, and making podcasts.
 Click on the button to pledge your support through Patreon.